Christian Menefee

-Christian Dashaun Menefee (born April 17, 1988) is an American attorney and politician who currently serves as County Attorney for Harris County, Texas.
-Elected in 2020, Menefee is the youngest person and first Black American to serve as Harris County Attorney.
+Christian Dashaun Menefee (/ˈmɛnəfi/; born April 18, 1988) is an American politician and attorney who has been serving as the U.S. representative for Texas's 18th congressional district since February 2026.
+A member of the Democratic Party, Menefee previously served as County Attorney for Harris County, Texas, from 2021 to 2026.
+He was the youngest person and the first African-American to hold the office.

-On March 18, 2025, he announced his intention to run in the special election for the U.S. House of Representatives District 18 after the death of Representative Sylvester Turner.
-He will remain in office as county attorney until a successor appointed by the Harris County Commissioners Court takes office.

 Early career

 Menefee was born in Houston, Texas and was the first from his family to attend college.

 Menefee is a graduate of Alief Hastings High School, University of Texas at San Antonio, and Washington University School of Law.
 Prior to taking office, Menefee practiced law at Norton Rose Fulbright and Kirkland & Ellis LLP.
 He said that the 2016 United States presidential election made him want to enter politics, and that the office of County Attorney is "the perfect intersection of law and policy making."